 Why is Greek yogurt good for you?

 Great source of calcium, potassium, zinc, protein, and vitamins B6 and B12.
-It also contains probiotic cultures.
-It is lower in lactose and has twice the protein content of regular yogurts.
+It also contains probiotic cultures, is lower in lactose and has twice the protein content of regular yogurts.

 The best Greek yogurt is the plain, unsweetened, low-fat, kind with the least amount of additives.